stepmuel/stepmuel.github.io/_posts/2016-02-04-workerQueue.md

 # Source Code and Demo

 The source code is available on [GitHub](https://github.com/stepmuel/WorkerQueue).
-There is also an [interactive demo](http://heapcraft.net/mapminerdemo/) of the [Map Miner](http://heapcraft.net/?p=mapminer) data visualizer I initially created the API for.
-The page also contains a short user manual and the source code.
-The demo might take a couple of seconds to load.
-It only uses a single worker thread.
+This API was initially created for [MapMiner](https://github.com/stepmuel/mapminer), an interactive data visualizer to explore player behavior in Minecraft: [demo1](https://heapcraft.net/mapminer/) (3.4MB), [demo2](https://heapcraft.net/mapminer/?dataURL=data/hc.json) (18.8MB).
+The demos might take a couple of seconds to load.
+They only uses a single worker thread.